Last modified: August 21, 2024

 Early in the 21st Century I began to get reports on the “dayglo pier” in Richmond, which, as I understood it, was not a public pier.
 In response, I did not include it in Pier Fishing In California, 2nd Edition.
 Later, I found out that it was indeed a public pier.

-Location of the pier is in the John J. Sheridan Observation Point Park, a small park that has few amenities to attract people with one large exception — the small pier.
+Location of the pier is in the John J. Sheridan Observation Point Park, a small park that has few amenities to attract people with one large exception — this small pier.

 As is usual, anglers aren’t too concerned with the amenities, they mainly care about one thing—will the pier’s waters yield up some fish?
 The answer seems to be yes and that’s why a steady group of local anglers used the pier.